๐ŸงฌAP Biology

 Water Cycle (Hydrologic Cycle)

-• Precipitation returns water to terrestrial and aquatic ecosystems, where it becomes available for biological processes and dissolves nutrients for uptake
+• Precipitation returns water to terrestrial and aquatic ecosystems, where it dissolves nutrients and makes them available for biological uptake.

 Cycles Connecting Geology and Biology

-These cycles operate on longer timescales and demonstrate how geological processes provide the raw materials that sustain life.
+These cycles operate on longer timescales and show how geological processes provide the raw materials that sustain life.
 Understanding these connections helps explain nutrient availability and ecosystem productivity.

 Sulfur Cycle

-• Chemosynthetic bacteria at hydrothermal vents oxidize H2SH_2S to produce ATP, supporting entire ecosystems without sunlight
+• Chemosynthetic bacteria at hydrothermal vents oxidize H2SH_2S to produce ATP, supporting entire deep-sea ecosystems without sunlight.
+This is a great example of how not all producers rely on photosynthesis, and it connects directly to AP Bio questions about alternative energy sources for life.

 Rock Cycle